Spending talks nearly done, $1.3 trillion bill soon to be unveiled

 Domestic accounts would get a generous 10 percent increase on average as well, awarding Democrats the sort of spending increases they sought but never secured during the Obama administration.

-Democrats touted almost $4 billion in total funding to fight the nation’s opioid addiction epidemic, an almost $3 billion increase.
+Both parties touted $4.6 billion in total funding to fight the nation’s opioid addiction epidemic, a $3 billion increase.
 More than $2 billion would go to strengthen school safety through grants for training, security measures and treatment for the mentally ill.
 Medical research at the National Institutes of Health, a longstanding bipartisan priority, would receive a record $3 billion increase to $37 billion.

-Community development block grants, which are flexible funds that are enormously popular with mayors and other local officials, appear set for a record increase despite being marked for elimination in Trump’s budget plan.
-And an Obama-era transportation grant program would see its budget tripled to $1.5 billion instead of being eliminated as Trump requested.
+Community development block grants, which are flexible funds that are enormously popular with mayors and other local officials, would receive a huge $2.4 billion increase to $5.2 billion despite being marked for elimination in President Trump’s budget plan.
+And an Obama-era transportation grant program known as TIGER would see its budget tripled to $1.5 billion.
+Head Start for preschoolers would get a $610 boost, while an additional $2.4 billion would go for child care grants.

 “We have worked to restore and in many cases increase investments in education, health care, opioids, NIH, child care, college affordability and other domestic and military priorities,” said Sen. Patty Murray, D-Wash., a key negotiator of the measure.